RedPointGlobal/redpoint-rpi/README.md

 queueProviders:
   type: amazonsqs
 ```

-In order for RPI realtime decisions to be used, a caching mechanism must be made available, and configuration performed to ensure that the RPI Realtime application can make use of the same.
+### Configuring Realtime Cache Providers

+The [Cache connectors ](https://docs.redpointglobal.com/rpi/cache-configuration) allow RPI to store and access various data quickly (in-memory), such as Visitor Profiles, Realtime Decisions rules, and content.
+This enables immediate action within data dependent websites, without the delays of retrieving information back from the database.

 To configure a Cache Provider, Open the ```values.yaml``` file and locate the ```cacheProviders``` section.
 Here, specify the Cache provider you intend to use.
 Supported options are: ```mongodb```, ```cassandra ```, ```redis``` ,```googlebigtable```